 Hit records, touring and glamour…

 Stickman David Quinton (whose real last name is Steinberg) was by then attending law school in London, Ontario, and the Jitters felt we had to find a new drummer.
-Still, David continued to make the two-hour drive to play gigs with us on weekends, though things were definitely tense.
-He blamed me for not standing up to producer Paul Gross who believed, given David’s relative unavailability, that using a session drummer made more sense, and that a session drummer would give more reliable performances.
-I see—now—that I could possibly have stood up to the ‘powers that be’, but I guess after our years of scuffling, I wanted to make a record more than I wanted to keep the band intact.
+Still, David continued to make the two-and-a-half-hour drive to play gigs with us on weekends, though things were definitely tense.
+He blamed me for not standing up to producer Paul Gross who believed, given David’s relative unavailability, using a session drummer made more sense, and that a session drummer would give more reliable performances.
+I see—now—that I possibly could have stood up to the ‘powers that be’, but I guess after our years of scuffling, I just wanted to make a real record more than I wanted to keep the band intact.
 (David and I have long since put this to rest; I love him, and he’s one of my very best friends.
 But for a long time, I know he felt betrayed.
-By the way, he’s my lawyer now, if anyone reading this has any complaints, about this or anything else).
+Just FYI, he’s my lawyer now, so if anyone reading this story has any complaints, about this or anything else, contact him).

 (The very-funny Paul ended up in a comedy troupe called The Vacant Lot, with their own CBC series, then he appeared in “As Good As It gets”, the Jack Nicholson/Helen Hunt movie, and more recently, I saw him in an episode of HBO’s “Curb Your Enthusiasm.”
 Lately, he has been writing for Neil Patrick Harris, has won an Emmy Award or two, and appeared—uncredited but very visibly—on the Oscar broadcast of 2014)

-With AMS gated reverbs and delays, triggered tamborines, chorused guitars and a session drummer and keyboard player playing synth horn shots (Randy Cooke, and Rob Preuss of The Spoons with Lou Pomanti, respectively), the Jitters debut sounds like a thing of its time, which—for pop music—is appropriate, right?
-I guess so: the Q107 ‘Homegrown’ version of ‘Last of the Red Hot Fools’ has more grit and charm, for my money…But it wasn’t my money.
-By now it was Capitol’s, and they spent about a hundred grand to make our recording.
-Danny’s friend, the great Kurt Shefter (a key member of Alannah Myles’ recording/touring team) appeared on two songs (“Hard As Nails” and “Last of the Red Hot Fools”), playing amazing, fluid & soulful guitar solos (though he doesn’t play all the lead guitar on the album as he claims on his website).
-The lovely and talented Amabile sisters, Tam & Tash (formerly of The Pursuit of Happiness) sang on “Red Hot Fools”, and there were various other guests, including Vic D‘Arsie on keyboards, and drummer Paul DeLong on “Mad About You.”
+With AMS gated reverbs and delays, triggered tamborines, chorused guitars and a session drummer and keyboard players playing synth horn shots (Randy Cooke, and Rob Preuss of The Spoons with Lou Pomanti, respectively), the Jitters debut sounds like a thing of its time, which—for pop music—is appropriate, right?
+I guess so: the Q107 ‘Homegrown’ version of ‘Last of the Red Hot Fools’ has more grit and charm, for my money…But it wasn’t my money; by now it was Capitol’s, and they spent about a hundred grand to make our recording.
+Danny’s friend, the great Kurt Shefter (a key member of Alannah Myles’ recording/touring team) appeared on two songs (“Hard As Nails” and “Last of the Red Hot Fools”), playing fluid and soulful guitar solos (though he doesn’t play all the lead guitar on the album as he claims on his website).
+The lovely and talented Amabile sisters, Tam & Tash (formerly of The Pursuit of Happiness) sang on “Red Hot Fools”, and there were various other guests, including Vic D‘Arsie on Hammond B3 organ, and drummer Paul DeLong on “Mad About You.”

-Once the album was done, we got ourselves a keyboard player: Danny’s pal from Jarvis Collegiate, Peter Nunn, joined us at this time, on piano and organ.
-Pete had been playing for about five years with Gowan (the very popular Canadian act who is now lead vocalist with Styx), and he was—and remains—-a good-natured, intelligent guy, engaged, curious guy who is also a terrific player.
+Once the album was done, we finally got ourselves a keyboard player: Danny’s pal from Jarvis Collegiate, Peter Nunn, joined us at this time, on piano and organ.
+Pete had been playing for about five years with Gowan (the very popular Canadian artist who is now lead vocalist with Styx), and Pete was—and remains—-a good-natured, intelligent, engaged, curious guy who is also a terrific player.

-“The road” was generally a lot of fun: being on TV seems to make anybody attractive, and we did our best to keep up with the demand.
-It seemed like Matt had friends in every town across Canada, and Peter and Glenn in particular made friends fast, too.
+“The road” was generally lots of fun: being on TV seems to make anybody attractive, and we did our best to keep up with the demand.
+It seemed like Matt had friends in every town across Canada, and Peter and Glenn in particular made “friends” fast, too.
 Danny used to like to hit bookstores where he’d buy used first editions to add to his growing collection.
 Danny and I did the most interviews: there was always press to do, and radio, too.
-We were more visible than ever, and it was cool.
+We were more visible than ever, and it was very cool.
+Mostly.

-We made two videos for the album (“Last of the Red Hot Fools” and “Closer Every Day”) which MuchMusic played to death, and we toured like mad, all across Canada.
+We made two videos for the album (“Last of the Red Hot Fools” and “Closer Every Day”) which MuchMusic played like crazy, and we toured like mad, all across Canada.
 “Red Hot Fools” peaked at Number 10 nationally, though it reached Number 1 in a few markets.
 Trouble was, because the earlier version of “Last of the Red Hot Fools” had been identified with Toronto radio station Q107, rival CHUM-FM didn’t add the song to their playlists at their many stations across the country until after the song peaked in Toronto.
 This meant that though we had a hit record in various places in Canada, it could never gain enough momentum to top the national charts.
 But it also meant that the song was being played somewhere somehow across Canada for months and months.
-The record industry calls this a “slow burn,” and it’s good for the band’s visibility, and good for radio airplay publishing royalties.
+The record industry calls this a “slow burn;” it’s good for a band’s visibility, and actually good for radio airplay publishing royalties.
 But it’s not necessarily good for actual album sales…

 The spring of 1988 was spent touring Scotland and England, opening for Heart.
 We wrapped up the tour with three nights at Wembley Arena, and got a standing ovation on night three.
 Our British label was Parlophone, the Beatles label (!) and we had our picture taken—like countless other geeky North American bands—just like the Fab Four, gazing down the EMI stairwell.
 I shared a few drinks with Jonathan Richman in a London hotel lounge, and joked around with The Proclaimers in an elevator.
 We met some nice girls, made some good friends, and had a blast.
 We played on Suzi Quatro’s chat show in Birmingham and “Last of the Red Hot Fools” made it into the BBC Top 100.
 Back in Canada, in a bar on a night off, Matt and I watched the Edmonton Oilers take the Stanley Cup in 1988 to the sounds of “Closer Every Day”, the team’s theme song that year.